orangecms/oreboot/src/mainboard/starfive/visionfive2/kernel.md

 We write the kernel to the SPI flash using U-Boot from the vendor firmware.
 It occupies only the first 4 megabytes, so we have 12 more for the kernel after it.
+**NOTE**: On Daniel's Milk-V Mars and Mars CM, `4.5` MB are used.
+YMMV though.
+These offsets are currently hardcoded in the `main/` stage.
+Adjust as needed.

 To boot from flash, flip both DIP switches to 1 (away from the board's edge).